The Great Shift:

 How Attention Works: The Cocktail Party Effect

-Imagine being at a noisy cocktail party.
-When talking to someone, all other voices are instantly tuned out to focus entirely on them.
+Imagine you are at a noisy cocktail party.
+You are talking to someone, and you instantly tune out all other voices to focus entirely on them.
 This is what the Transformer does using three matrices: Query, Key, and Value (Q, K, V).

 • Query (Q): "What am I looking for?"